Overview

 In 2020, Cleveland Clinic joined the Healthcare Anchor Network (HAN), a national collaboration of leading healthcare systems committed to using their purchasing power to address the economic, racial and environmental resource disparities that impact community health.
 We also signed HAN’s Impact Purchasing Commitment, which includes goals related to supplier diversity, sustainability and community wealth building.

-Within five years, all signatories commit to achieving at least four of seven core sustainability goals, which HAN developed in partnership with Practice Greenhealth.
-In 2021, Cleveland Clinic selected the following goals to achieve by 2025:
+As part of the commitment, all signatories select at least four of the seven core sustainability goals to complete within five years.
+In 2021, Cleveland Clinic committed to achieving the following goals by 2025:

 • Furniture and Furnishings: eliminate the use of priority chemicals of concern in 30% of annual furnishing and furniture purchases.

-• Sustainable Food: 20% of total food purchases meet sustainable criteria that support local systems and healthful production practices.
+• Sustainable Food: 20% of total food purchases must meet sustainable criteria, which includes support for local systems and healthful production practices.

-• Anesthetic Gas Reduction: reduce GHG emissions specific to anesthetic gas by 5% from baseline.
+• Anesthetic Gas Reduction: reduce GHG emissions from anesthetic gases by 5% from baseline.

-• PVC/DEHP Reduction: eliminate both PVC and DEHP from at least 2 of 8 priority medical product categories.
+• PVC/DEHP Reduction: eliminate both PVC and DEHP from at least two of eight priority medical product categories.

 Sector Leadership